 Games Workshop

-Over the years at PaintedFigs, we’ve had the opportunity to paint a wide range of Space Marine factions, spanning both Loyalists and Chaos Legions.
+Over the years at PaintedFigs Miniature Painting Service, we’ve had the opportunity to paint a wide range of Space Marine factions, spanning both Loyalists and Chaos Legions.
 Each faction has its own distinctive look and feel, and we’ve worked hard to reflect that in our painting.
 From the proud colors of the Ultramarines to the dark, twisted schemes of the Chaos Legions, we try to approach each project with care and attention to detail, aiming to capture the essence of what makes each faction unique.

 When we think about the Space Marine factions we’ve worked on, it’s clear that there’s more to them than just their color schemes.
 Every chapter and legion tells a story—whether it’s of loyalty to the Imperium or rebellion against it.
 Our role is to bring those stories to life through paint.
 Loyalist factions like the Raven Guard or the Blood Angels come with a sense of duty and history, while Chaos factions like the Word Bearers or the Death Guard challenge us to capture their darker, more chaotic nature.